cjw21824/100-days-of-code/log.md

 **Link to work:** Still no link :).
 Access upon request, or maybe you can add it to your discord server one of these days!
 It needs a website, I know...

+### Day 2: June 23, 2021

+**Today's Progress**: Finished the attack command for mly discord bot.
+I created a weapon model and migration for the "dropping" of items by monsters

+**Thoughts:** I have no idea how I'm going to create a bag system, and how that will play with data in the PostgresDB.
+I'm thinking when a monster dies and it "drops" it's items those items will be copied and stored in some type of array or list in the database, associated with the user's character?
+Not sure if there is a way to point to the records in the table without deleting the records when the item is moved from their bag.
+I just need a system of pointers...?

+**Link to work:** Still no link :).
+Access upon request, or maybe you can add it to your discord server one of these days!
+It needs a website, I know...